hlefebvr/state_machine_cpp/src/tutorials/2_PowerLoop.md

 This code should be easy to understand.
 Briefly though, we create a struct containing the new attributes which were needed by our new algorithm.
 Note that we did not define "iteration" and "max_iteration" as those are part of the "ForLoop" algorithm from which we inherit.
-Then, we defined the new handler for the transition which comes from LOOP_ITERATION and goes to AFTER_LOOP_ITERATION.
+Then, we defined the new handler for the transition which comes from BEGIN_OF_ITERATION and goes to END_OF_ITERATION.
 Finally, we used `transitions.override` to re-write the transition behaviour.

 And that's it!
 You have successfully modified an algorithm and created a new one!